bram-abe/crud-demo/README.md

 This web app is intended to simulate a simple CRUD operation and calling API on others services.

 ## HOW TO USE
-- Put mongodb credential as ENV variables inside `.env` file in the api directory
+- Create `.env` file in the api directory and put mongodb credential as ENV variables (use `.env-template` file to start and change file name into `.env`).
 - Use `docker compose up` on root DIR. to start API and WEB services.

 ### PRODUCTION